 Naperville is safe, clean and vibrant.
 Outstanding health care is readily available, as are recreational facilities and educational attractions like the historic Naper Settlement and the DuPage Children’s Museum.

 It is also hard to miss the fact that Naperville’s community leaders invest heavily in programs that help children develop into educated, confident and interested adults who can remain in their hometown to thrive as adults and raise a new generation of Naperville residents.

 Naperville also plays an integral part in the Illinois Technology and Research Corridor.
 Employers include Bell Labs, Nokia, BP, Ineos, Nalco, Calamos, Nicor and Edward Hospital.
 Tellabs has its corporate headquarters in Naperville and ConAgra has a Grocery Division branch office in Naperville that employs approximately 400 people.
-Kraft Foods opened its Naperville site in 1968, and employs over 200 individuals at the plant, which supplies all Triscuit products for North America.
-The city is also home to the headquarters of Dukane Precast, and its double-wall pre-cast concrete manufacturing plant.
+The city is also home to the headquarters of Dukane Precast and their double-wall pre-cast concrete manufacturing plant.